JeremyLikness/blazor-wasm/README.md

     }
     ```

-10. Explain `Convert` could be `async` and await a response if necessary
+10. Run and show the goodness.
+Explain `Convert` could be `async` and await a response if necessary

 11. Add a class named `Markdown`